-Annual incentives are a significant component of executive compensation, reflecting the Company's belief that management's contribution to long-term $\,$ shareholder returns (via increasing stock prices and dividends) comes from maximizing earnings and the potential of the Company.
-The Company's Chief Executive Officer has an annual incentive opportunity based upon the incease in the earnings per share and stock price or, in earlier years, the pre-tax earnings of the Company.
-By its extensive reliance on this incentive compensation system, which has been employed by the Company for the Chief Executive Officer for more than seven years, the Company links a substantial portion of the Chief Executive Officer's annual pay directly to profits.
+Annual incentives are a significant component of executive compensation, reflecting the Company's belief that management's contribution to long-term shareholder returns (via increasing stock prices and dividends) comes from maximizing earnings and the potential of the Company.
+The Company's Chief Executive Officer has an annual incentive opportunity based upon the increase in the earnings per share and stock price or, in earlier years, the pre-tax earnings of the Company.
+By its extensive reliance on this incentive compensation system, which has been employed by the Company for the Chief Executive Officer for more than eight years, the Company links a substantial portion of the Chief Executive Officer's annual pay directly to profits.
 As a result of this approach, the Company's Chief Executive Officer's total compensation is likely to vary from year to year more significantly than the pay of executives of many of the Company's competitors.
 This philosophy is essential to an entrepreneurial business such as the Company's business.
 Certain other executive officers and employees have their pay levels set primarily in relation to comparisons to similar executives of competitors, with additional annual incentives based on the attainment of specific objectives supporting the overall goals of the Company.

-In 1997, the Company's pre-tax earnings from continuing operations increased to \$29.8 million, up 66% from \$18.0 million in 1996.
-The 1997 results include the operations of 12 businesses acquired during 1997 from the date of their acquisitions, which positioned the Company in additional states and substantially increased its market presence in its traditional markets.
-The execution of this strategy, with a combination of strong internal growth and acquisitions, has resulted in an earnings per share growth rate in excess of 30% for the period from 1991 to 1997 and has positioned the Company as the largest distributor of residential central air conditioning, heating and refrigeration equipment and related parts and supplies in the United States.
+In 1999, the Company's pre-tax earnings from continuing operations increased to \$46.8 million, up 9% from \$42.8 million in 1998.
+The execution of the Company's strategy, sustained profit growth from a combination of strong internal growth and acquisitions, has resulted in an earnings per share growth rate in excess of 40% for the period from 1990 to 1999 and has positioned the Company as the largest distributor of residential central air conditioning, heating and refrigeration equipment and related parts and supplies in the United States.